SpiderNitt/Document-Request-Portal/README.md

-# Bonafide NITT
+# Document Requisition NITT

 This branch contains backend overall and front-end in public/ folder

-NodeJS and MySQL using Sequelize ORM
+ReactJS + NodeJS and MySQL using Sequelize ORM

 ## setup